-The Adams Museum and the Days of '76 Museum will be closed through May 31 but will reopen to the public on June 1, 2020.
-Deadwood History is following regulations provided by the Centers for Disease Control and Prevention (CDC) and the federal government, as well as Governor Noem’s office.
-We will reassess this temporary closure on a weekly basis.
-The Homestake Adams Research and Cultural Center (HARCC) is also temporarily closed.
-Deadwood History staff will be working Monday - Friday, so please call 605-722-4800 with any questions.
+The Adams House, Adams Museum, and the Days of '76 Museum will be closed through May 31 but will reopen to the public on June 1, 2020.
+Deadwood History is following regulations provided by the Centers for Disease Control and Prevention (CDC) and the federal government, as well as South Dakota Governor Noem’s office.
+The Homestake Adams Research and Cultural Center (HARCC) will also reopen June 1.
+Currently Deadwood History staff is working Monday - Friday, so please call 605-722-4800 with any questions.

 The Days of '76 celebration began in 1924 as a way to honor Deadwood’s first pioneers - the prospectors, miners, muleskinners, and madams who poured into the Black Hills in 1876 to settle the gold-filled gulches of Dakota Territory.
 Since then, the Days of '76 has grown into a legendary annual event with a historic parade and an award-winning PRCA rodeo.